bdamon/MuscleUS_Toolbox/Help/Help-for-fiber_visualizer_us.md

     <i>.mask_color</i>: Required when plot_mask = 1.
 A 1x3 vector used to indicate the color of the muscle mask

     <i>.roi_color</i>: Required when plot_roi = 1.
 A 1x3 vector used to indicate the color of the aponeurosis region of interest

+    <i>.skip_tracts</i> (optional): Allows the user to omit tracts for plotting.
+If skip_tracts is set to 1, all tracts will be plotted.
+If skip_tracts is set to 2, every other tract will be plotted.
+Etc. Can be useful when fibers were tracked from high density seed points.

 * <i>fiber_all</i>: The fiber tracts to be displayed; required when plot_tracts=1.